lav77kush/Roonyx1/README.md

 **Solution 1 :  HTTP Request Handling**

-Open Index.html  and then open console.
+Open Index.html in the browser  and then open browser's console to see the results.

 **Solution 2 : Counter Function**

  We can run counter.js directly
    To execute counter.js -

-   open the terminal
+   open the terminal and then

-   use node counter.js
+   use run  node counter.js

 **Solution 3 : Component Interaction**